lechab/newstatpress/readme.txt

 * Optimization of the database update page
 * Fixed 'selected sub-menu' bug
 * Fixed wrong path to update IP2nation when database is updated (/includes)
-* Add variables %yvisits% (yesterday visits) %mvisits% (month visits)
-* Fix 5 bots, add 13 new bots
+* Fixed 5 bots, add 13 new bots
-* Update locate Italian and French
+* Update locate : Italian and French

 NOTE: not install this version if you have not a recent PHP version.
 Attend the new 0.9.1 instead.